GoogleChrome/web.dev/src/site/content/en/blog/css-trig-functions/index.md

 ## Examples

-There are various use-cases for these functions can.
+There are various use-cases for these functions.
 What follows is a small selection.

 ### Move items on a circular path around a central point